msuganthan/aws-solution-architect/docs/21-relational-database-service.md

 #### RDS & Aurora Restore options

-* Restoring a RDS/Aurora backup or a snapshot creates a new database
+* Restoring an RDS/Aurora backup or a snapshot creates a new database
 * Restoring MySQL RDS database from S3
   * Create a back of your on-premises database
   * Store it in Amazon S3